-The Digital SAT Verbal or the Reading and Writing section consisting of two modules contributes towards the 200-800 Verbal score.
+The SAT Verbal or the Reading and Writing section consisting of two modules contributes towards the 200-800 Verbal score.
 This section consists of short reading passages or passage pairs with about 25 to 150 words per passage.
-The Passages are derived from broad range of literature that fall into the subject areas of history or social studies, literature, humanities, and science.
+The Passages are derived from a broad range of literature that falls into the subject areas of history or social studies, literature, humanities, and science.

 |Section||Number of questions||Number of passages||Time allotted||Scores|

 |Module 1||25 + 2 Pretest Questions||25 + 2 Pretest||30 minutes||200 to 800|